Overview

 Here you can see docker container configuration details.

-• maven: is the container where my kotlin test code is executes.
+- maven: is the container where my Kotlin test code is executed.

-All the CI pipeline is orchestrate from this bash script:
+All the CI pipeline is orchestrated from this bash script:

 #!/bin/bash